bradcoleman60/javascript-quiz/README.md

     Still to do:

-    1. Tigten up all CSS
+    1. Tigten up all CSS - done
-    2. Clear the check box after submission of answer
+    2. Clear the check box after submission of answer - done
-    3. Develop the actual questions
+    3. Develop the actual questions - done
-    4. Edit function Display Leader Board with conditional CSS
+    4. Edit function Display Leader Board with conditional CSS - done
-    5. Sort the leader board highest to lowest and add %
+    5. Sort the leader board highest to lowest and add % - done
-    6. Add something to time if person completes quiz before the time expires - to invoke "display: none" for the question and answer box.
+    6. Add something to time if person completes quiz before the time expires - to invoke "display: none" for the question and answer box. - done
-    7. Should i put all global variables in one place on the JS file?
+    7. Should i put all global variables in one place on the JS file? - done
-    8. Add ability to not enter initials "No thanks, but show me the leader board"
+    8. Add ability to not enter initials "No thanks, but show me the leader board" - done
-    9. format the leaderbaord table
+    9. format the leaderbaord table - done
     10. create another js file to hold the questions to make more module.
+NA